Lombiq/Orchard-Azure-Application-Insights/Readme.md

 When assembly binding redirects are changed make sure to also edit `AssemblyRedirectSetupShellEventHandler` that mimicks such redirects instead of relying on the Web.config.

-Note that since there is a 260 characters limit on paths on Windows, some unused library folders and files should be removed or renamed:
+Note that since there is a 260 characters limit on paths on Windows, all unused library folders and files should be removed and folders shortened.

-- Microsoft.ApplicationInsights.RuntimeTelemetry/lib/portable-win81+wpa81
-- Microsoft.Diagnostics.Instrumentation.Extensions.Intercept files are in the folder Libs/Intercept
-- Microsoft.Diagnostics.Tracing.EventSource.Redist/build/portable-net45+win8+wpa81

 After updating you can check for breaking changes between the old and new assembly versions with [BitDiffer](http://www.bitwidgets.com/).